Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: Field Equations for Finsler Theories of Gravity

 At present, all classical gravitational phenomena are completely described the standard GR (one may be some exceptions for dark energy and dark matter theories; we shall discuss the problem in section \ref{smfctb}).
 However, it is generally accepted that the incompatibility between GR and quantum theory which should be treated in a more complete theory of quantum gravity (QG) which is under elaboration.
 It is supposed also that from any general theory (string/brane gravity, commutative and noncommutative gauge or other generalizations, various quantum models etc) GR is reproduced with small corrections in the classical limit.
 Such small corrections necessarily violate the \textbf{equivalence principle} in GR \cite{colladay}.
 This also results in violation of local \textbf{Lorenz invariance} both in special relativity (SR) and GR (we explained in section \ref{ssvls} how nonlinear dispersion relations from any QG model result in Finsler type metrics depending on velocitiy/momentum variables).
-A general conclusion is that any model of QG must incorporate modifications of GR.

-In quasi--classical limits of gravity theories, there are analyzed possible violations of the (universality) free falls of point particles and gravitational redshift (for light).
-For instance, this can be derived from scalar--tensor models related also to low energy limits of string theory.
-There are also very general constructions related to metric--affine and gauge models of gravity, including additional dynamical tensor fields like torsion and nonmetricity, spontaneous symmetry breaking scenarios in string theories and/or kinematical level violations of Lorentz invariance, see details and references in \cite{roberts, mans,hehl,colladay}.
-In connection to such approaches, the Finsler scheme is considered to be an alternative one when the spacetime metric is generalized to a Finsler one \cite{lammer}.